P-p-H-d/mlib/README.md

 ##### `bool name_it_until_p(const name_it_t it, const type data)`

-Return true if `it` references an element that is greater or equal than `data` or if it references no longer a valid element, false otherwise.
+Return true if `it` references an element that is greater or equal than `data`.
+Otherwise it returns false.
+If `it` references no longer a valid element, it returns true if the iterator has reached this state by going above the maximum of the tree, false otherwise.

 ##### `bool name_it_while_p(const name_it_t it, const type data)`

 Return true if `it` references an element that is lower or equal than `data`.
+Otherwise it returns false.
-Otherwise (or if it references no longer a valid element) it returns false.
+If `it` references no longer a valid element, it returns true if the iterator has reached this state by going below the minimum of the tree, false otherwise.

 _________________